sebastianden/tp-api/README.md

 python src/init/init.py
 ```

-Script to convert denormalized table into three separate tables.
-Star schema with private and foreign keys: Facts and dimensions
+The script loads the Excel file with data and converts the denormalized table into three separate tables to reflect a more realistic database setup.
+We're left with a simple star schema with a facts table (`reviews`) and two dimension tables (`reviewers` and `businesses`).
+The `reviews` table has foreign keys to the other two tables.
+Additionally a view (`review_details`) is created by (re)joining the reviews data to allow for simpler API queries of more detailed review data.
+The schema is also visualized below:

 ![Figure 2: Database Schema](./docs/schema.drawio.png)